 All the Group's derivative financial instruments are recognised initially as derivative financial assets or liabilities at fair value.
-The fair value of each derivative financial instrument is remeasured at each balance sheet date, with any resultant gain or loss recognised immediately in profit or loss.
+The fair value of each derivative financial instrument is remeasured at the end of each reporting period, with any resultant gain or loss recognised immediately in profit or loss.